 The "As you know, Bob" Conversations

-Infodump-as-dialog's biggest offender is a character explaining in detail what both characters already know.
+Infodump-as-dialogue's biggest offender is a character explaining in detail what both characters already know.

 "As you, Bob, since that day back in January '02, when those aliens came from their hidden star cluster in Omega 4 and dropped those pulse bombs on us and destroyed all the power in the cities, we've been living here underground."But "As you know, Bob" infodumps aren't always this obvious.

 "What if we use the same trick you did for Ms. Klein's math final freshman year?
 Remember?
-Where you wrote the answers on a sheet of paper stuck to the bottom of your shoe and held it up for everyone in the room to see?"At first glance this seems like a perfectly normal bit of dialog.
+Where you wrote the answers on a sheet of paper stuck to the bottom of your shoe and held it up for everyone in the room to see?"At first glance this seems like a perfectly normal bit of dialogue.
 But look closer.
 Would the speaker really need to remind the other person what they did in such specific detail?
 A more natural conversation would probably go like this:

 "What if we try that trick we used on Ms. Klein?"Both sides know the history and understand the reference.
 However, the reader doesn't, so while this doesn't dump any info, it also doesn't convey enough to carry the scene either.